influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/guides/create-a-kapacitor-alert.md

 ## Configure a Kapacitor alert rule

-Before you start, navigate to the Rule Configuration page by visiting the Kapacitor Rules page and clicking on the `Create Rule` button in the top right corner.
+Before you start, navigate to the Rule Configuration page by visiting the Alert Rules page and clicking on the `Create Rule` button in the top right corner.

 ![Navigate to Rule Configuration](/img/chronograf/v1.3/g-kap-rule-page.png)